Financial Aid

 Financial Aid Resources and Information

-A FAFSA is required for all graduate students applying for federal aid.
+All graduate students must complete a FAFSA to apply for financial aid.
 The FAFSA can be completed at studentaid.gov.
 The Supplemental Graduate Loan Questionnaire is required for all graduate students applying for additional Federal Direct Stafford Loan funds, a Graduate PLUS Loan, and/or a Private Alternative Loan.
-Visit the Financial Aid Office website and select the 'Graduate' tab to review the full steps on how to apply and access the required forms.
+Visit the Office of Student Financial Assistance website and select the 'Graduate' tab to review the full steps on how to apply and access the required forms.

-A FAFSA is required to apply for financial aid for all students.
+All Law students must complete a FAFSA to apply for financial aid.
 The FAFSA can be completed at studentaid.gov.
 Visit the Law School Financial Aid website for a complete list of requirements including deadlines.
 Students should monitor their Eligibility Requirements Screen in GWeb to see if any other verification documents are required to process their financial aid.

-A FAFSA is required to apply for financial aid for all students.
+All MD students must complete a FAFSA to apply for financial aid.
 The FAFSA can be completed at studentaid.gov.
 Visit the School of Medicine Financial Aid website for a complete list of requirements including deadlines.
 Students should monitor their Eligibility Requirements Screen in GWeb to see if any other verification documents are required to process their financial aid.

-Scholarships that are coming from a source other than GW are considered outside scholarships and are not included in the pending aid on the statement or eBill.
+Scholarships that are coming from a source other than GW are considered outside scholarships and are not included in the pending aid in Student Account eBill.
 They are applied to the account after receipt and processing.

 GW requests that outside scholarship remittances be made through ACH Transfers directly to our bank.
 Please complete an Outside Scholarship & Award ACH Form for each of your outside scholarships, and provide a copy of the form to the scholarship foundation.